Maggie Stiefvater: Writing career

 Stiefvater published her first novel, Lament, in 2008.
 Before Lament had been released, she sold the rights to its sequel, Ballad, and to Shiver, the first book in her The Wolves of Mercy Falls trilogy.
 She published Ballad in 2009.
 That same year, she published Shiver, which spent more than forty weeks on The New York Times Best Seller list.
 In 2010, she published the sequel, Linger.
 In 2011, she published Forever, the third novel of the trilogy.
 There are over 1.7 million copies of The Wolves of Mercy Falls series in print and more than thirty-six foreign editions have been licensed.

 In 2011, Stiefvater published The Scorpio Races, which received five starred reviews and was named a Michael L. Printz Award Honor Book.
 In 2012, she published The Raven Boys, the first novel in her series The Raven Cycle.
 In 2013, she published the second novel, The Dream Thieves.
 In 2014, she published Sinner, a spin-off novel to The Wolves of Mercy Falls trilogy about two of the supporting characters after the events of Forever, and Blue Lily, Lily Blue, the third novel of The Raven Cycle.
 In 2016, she published The Raven King, the fourth and final novel.
+The Raven Cycle was adapted into a graphic novel in 2025, and The Dream Thieves followed in 2026.

 In 2017, she published All the Crooked Saints.
 Between 2019 and 2022, she published The Dreamer Trilogy, three novels set in the world of The Raven Cycle after the events of The Raven King.
 In 2022, she also published Bravely, the sequel to the 2012 Pixar film Brave.

 In 2025, Stiefvater published The Listeners, her first novel for adults.

 Stiefvater has written on her blog about her techniques and methods when writing.
 In 2018 and 2019, Stiefvater gave writing seminars entitled Portraits & Dreams: Writing with Maggie Stiefvater.
 It included a lecture and a Q&A. She gave this lecture in Edinburgh, New York City, Seattle, Austin, Los Angeles, Brooklyn, Toronto, and Vancouver.